 So if someone has actually confided in you with their infertility struggle, don’t screw it up.
 Or you might get punched.

-Women fighting infertility are warriors.
-And they’re warriors who are also juiced up on hormones and pent-up emotion, so the last thing you want to do is piss one of them off unwittingly.
+Women fighting infertility are warriors, learn more about the fertility struggles .
+They’re warriors who are also juiced up on hormones and pent-up emotion, so the last thing you want to do is piss one of them off unwittingly.

 With that in mind, I’ve compiled a few things to avoid saying, and some alternative suggestions that may save you a beat-down.